robot-learning-freiburg/kinematic-feasibility-rl/readme.md

     docker pull dhonerkamp/kinematic-feasibility-rl:latest

 The current implementation relies on the Weights And Biases library for logging.
 So create a python3 environment with wandb (free account required) and run `wandb login` to login to your account.
+Alternatively first run `wandb disabled` in your shell to run it without an account and without logging any results (evaluations still get printed to stdout).

-The following commands also assume that you have a CUDA-capable GPU and the nvidia-docker driver installed.
+The following commands also assume that you have docker installed, and to use a CUDA-capable GPUs also the nvidia-docker driver.
 To only use the CPU remove the `--gpus` flag.

 To train a model simply run the following command.
-Currently we have environments for the PR2, Tiago and HSR (for the HSR please read the note below)
+Currently we provide environments for the PR2, Tiago and HSR (for the HSR please read the note below)

-    env=pr2
+    env=pr2  # all lower-case
-    wandb docker-run --rm -d --gpus=all -e ROBOT=$env -e STARTUP=$env dhonerkamp/kinematic-feasibility-rl:latest bash ros_startup_incl_train.sh "python scripts/main.py --load_best_defaults --env $env"
+    wandb docker-run --rm --gpus=all -e ROBOT=$env -e STARTUP=$env dhonerkamp/kinematic-feasibility-rl:latest bash ros_startup_incl_train.sh "python scripts/main.py --load_best_defaults --env $env"

 We provide trained model checkpoints for each of the robots in `scipts/model_checkpoints`.
 To evaluate them add the following flags